 A CR1025 coin cell battery is also included.
 It is used as a battery backup for the last satellite position data.
 With this information a fix can be obtained faster if the power was lost.

 Hardware version 2.0 does not work properly with a HAT (Zero) Brick, due to a hardware design flaw on the Bricklet.
-This flaw will be fixed in future hardware version 2.1.
-Existing GPS Bricklets can be successfully connected to a HAT (Zero) Brick using an Isolator Bricklet.
+This flaw is fixed in hardware version 2.1.
+Existing hardware version 2.0 GPS Bricklets can be successfully connected to a HAT (Zero) Brick using an Isolator Bricklet.

 |GPS Module Chipset||GlobalTop Firefly X1|